CDC changes course on indoor masks in some parts of the US

 “I loved it when I could call the hospitals and they said, ‘We actually closed our COVID ward today or we are down to two COVID patients,’" he recalled.
 "And now we are opening the wards back up, and the numbers are going nuts.”

-Associated Press writers Aamer Madhani in Washington and Heather Hollingsworth in Mission, Kansas, contributed to this report.
+Associated Press writers Aamer Madhani and Alexandra Jaffe in Washington and Heather Hollingsworth in Mission, Kansas, contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.